apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**First image reveals spacecraft’s unexpected landing position on the moon**
+**Sources: Panthers to hire Buccaneers' Dave Canales as coach**

-You can read more about it [here](https://www.cnn.com/2024/01/25/asia/japan-moon-sniper-lunar-mission-scn/index.html).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/39386316/panthers-hire-buccaneers-dave-canales-coach).

 ## Requirements
 - Python 3.8